project-renard-survey/sticky-note-teaching/README.md

 *   the instructor can quickly see from the front of the room what state the class is in.

+## A Third Status Flag

+Give each learner a sticky note of a third color, e.g., blue.
+When their brain is full or they think it's time for a break, they put it up on their laptop.
+The instructor can then see when it's time to take a breather.
+(Learners are usually reluctant at first to put these up, but get used to the idea after a couple of breaks.)

 ## Distributing Attention

 Sticky notes can be used to ensure that the instructor's attention is